kehantan/labbook/docs/cell_culture/begin.rst

 #.
 Close the BSC window.
 #.
 Turn on the UV to sanitise the items.

-    Turn on UV for about 30 mins.
+    * Turn on UV for about 30 mins.
 You can reduce the time if you don't want to wait for that long.

-You do not need to UV the reagents, instead pre-warm these reagents in 37 :math:`^{\circ}`\ C water bath before cell culture.
+You do not need to UV the reagents, instead pre-warm these reagents in 37 C water bath before cell culture.

 We would place the reagents into the BSC only after UV was done.
 Again, remember to keep good aseptic techniques, spray 70% ethanol on the reagent bottles/containers before placing them into the BSC.